Michael-Reefe/Loki.jl/README.md

 The color scales of both quantities are logarithmic.
 The example shown is a prototypical "red and dead" elliptical galaxy with an old stellar population.
 The smoothness of the weights is thanks to the regularization process.

 ### vi.
 Parameter Maps
 If performing a full fit to each spaxel in a cube, 2D parameter maps for each model parameter will be generated in the `param_maps` directory (sorted into sub-directories based on the types of parameters) showing the spatial distribution of the parameter over the galaxy.
 Physical scale bars showing the spatial extend in both arcseconds and pc/kpc/Mpc are shown in the bottom-left corner of each plot.
 A circle the size of the FWHM of the point-spread function (PSF) is also shown in the bottom-right corner of each plot.
 Finally, the color bar is shown in the right of each plot.
 The function that's used to generate these plots, `plot_parameter_map`, is highly flexible and can be used on existing figure/axes objects with the `modify_ax=(fig, ax)` keyword argument.
 The color scale can also be manually set with the `colorscale_limits=(vmin, vmax)` argument.
 The function was created this way with the intention of allowing the user flexibility to re-plot desired quantities after making adjustments and/or making a grid of subplots.
 However, by default, each quantity is plotted individually, except for lines that have multiple components, for which some combined plots will be created showing the quantities for each component side-by-side.
 Some examples for NGC 7469 are shown below.
+Note that some maps appear to have "holes" at the center: this is a side-effect of the PSF subtraction.
+The brightest spaxels at the centroid of the PSF may be over-subtracted and thus appear as zeros or NaNs in the final parameter maps.

 \*Note that all parameter maps shown below are purely for demonstrational purposes